Your Dual Battery System Layout

 Laying It All Out

-I’ll explain how I came up with my layout and you can take away ideas as you need them.
+I’ll explain how I came up with my dual battery system layout and you can take away ideas as you need them.

 I wanted a really solid backplate because this system is going to be pounded over some rough roads.
 So the backplate is 2mm thick galvanised mild steel.
 The top and bottom edges are folded to strengthen the plate.
 All components will be mounted to the backplate then the entire assembly will be bolted to an inside wall of a storage box.